 3:30PM - 5:00PM

 Commentary: Emily Clark (Tulane University) and Gad Heuman (Warwick University)

 “Preserving the Steadfastness of Your Faith”: Catholics in the Early American Republic

 This exhibition displays examples of American Catholicism expressed through (mostly) printed texts from 1783 through the early 1840s.
 They include the earliest Catholic bibles published by Mathew Carey, and editions of Thomas à Kempis' The Imitation of Christ used and produced in the United States; polemical pamphlets with sexual and political subtexts that flew back and forth across the Atlantic; no-holds-barred dueling sectarian newspapers; books and pamphlets created in reaction to mob violence against the Ursuline convent school near Boston; and official reports that mapped the Church’s growth and growing pains.

-Group and class tours may also be arranged.
-Please contact Rachel Bohlmann at rbohlman @ nd.edu or (574) 631-1575 for scheduling.
+Group and class tours may be arranged with the exhibition’s curators, Rachel Bohlmann and Jean McManus.
+Please contact Rachel Bohlmann at firstname.lastname@example.org or (574) 631-1575 for scheduling.